AdrianCann/christmas-movie-picker/README.md

   - Each line is a movie
   - Lines are taken (randomly) from the unseen list and moved to the seen list

-* How to use
+* How to use with a CLI
   - Randomly select a movie to watch from a list: `./sample.rb`
-  - If you want to undo use git: `git checkout .`
+  - If you want to undo you can use git: `git checkout .`
   - If you want to reset (start with all movies unseen): `./reset.rb`